Syedaaneesa/sara-sota/README.md

 - Conducted performance testing and SEO setup.

 ### 5️⃣ Testing & Deployment
-Conducted extensive compatibility testing to guarantee flawless performance across all devices and browsers.
+Performed thorough compatibility testing to ensure perfect functionality on all devices and browsers.

-Deployed the website to live hosting with final optimizations and performance enhancements for maximum speed.
+Launched the website on live hosting with final optimizations and speed enhancements for top performance.

 ---